brk9898/MarInteg-lab/README.md

 # YTU-Robotics Lab 🤖
 Welcome to the official GitHub repository for the **Yıldız Technical University Robotics Laboratory**.
-This private repository is dedicated to collaboration between students, researchers, and instructors working on embedded systems, robotics, VHDL/FPGA development, and control systems.
+This repository is dedicated to collaboration between students, researchers, and instructors working on embedded systems, robotics, VHDL/FPGA development, and control systems.

 ## 🔍 Purpose
 This repository serves as a central hub for: